Bible John: Suspect

 When Langford asked the man whether he supported Rangers or Celtic, the man responded saying "I'm agnostic".
 He made reference to, although did not specifically quote, the Bible.
 Langford also recalled his mentioning he had at one stage worked in a laboratory, that his family had a caravan in Irvine, and that although he played golf badly, his cousin had recently scored a hole in one.
 Even though the man seemed to say he did not smoke during the earlier Embassy cigarette machine incident, he then revealed his own packet of Embassy cigarettes and offered one to Puttock, although he did not offer any to Langford and took none himself.
 Langford stated that it had become increasingly clear to her as the trio had ridden in the taxi that this man had considered her presence in the vehicle to be an inconvenience.
-The man insisted that the taxi took Langford home first before Puttock, even though she lived further away.
+The man insisted that the taxi take Langford home first before Puttock, even though she lived further away.

 Langford last sighted the pair being driven off in the taxi after she was dropped off at her home in Kelso Street.
 The taxi driver, Alexander Hannah, was later traced and provided further details of the last part of the journey, explaining that the man had been unable to pay the fare when they arrived in Earl Street (even though he had said he would pay earlier), so Puttock had given him the money to pay the taxi driver out of her purse.
 Hannah was unfamiliar with the route and made some wrong turns during the last part of the journey, causing Puttock to become frustrated and ask him to stop on Earl Street.
 Hannah also noted that after paying the fare, the suspect had caught up with Puttock and grabbed her, causing Puttock to resist; however, Hannah had assumed the two were simply "lovers having a tiff".